-This section describes the physical background of the artificial electron heating.
-For the implementation of the artificial electron heating, we rely on earlier work done by Rietveld et al. (1986); Belova et al. (1995); Kero et al. (2000); Kassa et al. (2005); Kero et al. (2007).
-Note that the model described in this section only covers the lower ionosphere.
+This section describes the physical background of the electron heating process.
+For the implementation of these processes we rely on earlier work done by Rietveld et al. (1986); Belova et al. (1995); Kero et al. (2000); Kassa et al. (2005); Kero et al. (2007).
+Note that the model described in this section only cover the lower ionosphere.
 The heater transmits a powerful high frequency radio wave that propagates through the cold, magnetized, collisional plasma of the ionospheric D-region.
 The intensity I, or energy of the radio wave varies with height h according to:

-$$\frac{dI}{dh} = -2kI\tag{1}$$
+$$70 \quad \frac{dI}{dh} = -2kI \tag{1}$$